 As you start to build your customer profiles and as more and more data comes in, businesses will need to organize this data in useful ways that not only store the information, but also highlight similarities or differences between customers and across channels and platforms.
 The key to creating holistic customer identities, in fact, lies in centralized profiles that you can access and cross-reference across the business – where communication flows from one business unit to the next, so that customer data can be used to support all areas of the business.
 Linking loyalty programs and Customer Relationship Management (CRM) tools will help further flesh-out the 360-degree customer profile, as well as help inform customer engagement across the business.

-Using Your Profile to Gain a Competitive Edge
+Using Customer Profiles to Gain a Competitive Edge

-No business can expect success without their customers, which is why customer-centric companies are ahead of the pack and can always expect to reap the greatest rewards.
-These customer profiles allow a 360-degree view of the customer base.
-While such profiles take time, commitment and dedication to develop, they go a long way towards building a business’s long-term success and enable them to provide their customers with tailored products and solutions along with the very best customer service experience each and every time they visit, in-store or online.
+No business can expect success without their customers, which is why customer-centric companies can always expect to reap the greatest rewards.
+While creating 360-degree customer profiles take time, commitment and dedication, they go a long way towards building a business’s long-term success and enable them to provide their customers with tailored products and solutions along with the very best customer service experience each and every time they visit, in-store or online.